Extensor Tendonitis of the Foot Causes, Symptoms & Treatment

 Recovery

-In most cases, normal activity can resume within a few weeks with rest and conservative treatment of extensor tendonitis of the foot.
-It’s important to address any underlying overuse injury factors to avoid recurrence.
+In most cases, normal activity can be resumed within a few weeks with rest and conservative treatment for extensor tendonitis of the foot.
+Addressing any underlying factors contributing to overuse is important to prevent recurrence.

 Can extensor tendonitis be mistaken for another condition?

-Extensor tendonitis of the foot can sometimes be misdiagnosed as a stress fracture or arthritis due to similar symptoms like the top of foot pain and swelling.
+Extensor tendonitis of the foot can sometimes be misdiagnosed as a stress fracture or arthritis due to similar symptoms, such as pain in the top of the foot and swelling.
 Imaging tests like an MRI can help differentiate these conditions.

 What is the main cause of extensor muscle strain?